-In case Fuse cannot be installed, the parrot toolkit provides a means to "mount" CernVM-FS on Linux in pure user space.
-Parrot sandboxes are an application similar to gdb sandboxes.
+In case Fuse cannot be be installed, the parrot toolkit provides a means to "mount" CernVM-FS on Linux in pure user space.
+Parrot sandboxes an application in a similar way gdb sandboxes an application.
 But instead of debugging the application, parrot transparently rewrites file system calls and can effectively provide /cvmfs to an application.
-We recommend using the latest precompiled parrot, which has CernVM-FS support built-in.
+We recommend to use the latest precompiled parrot, which has CernVM-FS support built-in.

-In order to sandbox a command <CMD> with options <OPTIONS> in parrot, use
+In order to sandbox a command <CMD> with options <OPTIONS> in parrot, use given that the repository public keys are in the provided paths.